 Somehow, the folks at TED manage to gather amazing individuals with powerful voices to speak up about difficult topics.
-Here are some talks related to depression that grabbed me.
+Here are some TED Talks on depression and suicide that I found particularly imnpressive.

 Nikki Webber Allen: Don’t Suffer Your Depression in Silence